ankane/strong_migrations/README.md

 Also checks for best practices:

-- keeping indexes under three columns
+- keeping indexes to three columns or less

 ## The Zero Downtime Way